-In most situations, you must complete an appeal with us before you can appeal through an external review process.
+In most situations, you must complete an appeal with us before you can take these other actions:

-We encourage you to complete an appeal with us before you pursue arbitration, litigation or other type of administrative proceeding.
+- Appeal through an independent review process. - Pursue voluntary arbitration, litigation or other type of administrative proceeding.

-You do not have to complete the internal appeals process when:
+Sometimes you do not have to complete the appeals process before you may take other actions.
+These are when: